TestJavaDev/java-resources/docs/7_microservices/core.markdown

  that service instance.
   This is precisely the behavior that the Spring Cloud Load Balancer libraries provide out of the box (with no extra configuration).
-Because we’ve already covered client-side load balancing with Spring Cloud Load Balancer in chapter 6, we won’t go into any more detail on that in this chapter.
+Because we’ve already covered client-side load balancing with Spring Cloud Load Balancer.
 #### Circuit breaker
  The circuit breaker pattern is modeled after an electrical circuit breaker.
 In an electrical system, a circuit breaker detects if there’s too much current flowing through the wire.
 If the circuit breaker detects a problem, it breaks the connection with the rest of